chaintope/bitcoinrb/README.md

 so there is no need to do anything.
 If you want to test in another environment, please set the library path in the environment variable `TEST_LIBSECP256K1_PATH`.

+In case the supplied linux `spec/lib/libsecp256k1.so` is not working (architecture), you might have to compile it yourself.
+Since if available in the repository, it might not be compiled using the `./configure --enable-module-recovery` option.
+Then `TEST_LIBSECP256K1_PATH=/path/to/secp256k1/.libs/libsecp256k1.so rspec` can be used.

 The libsecp256k1 library currently tested for operation with this library is `v0.4.0`.

 ## Contributing